Do You Hold Movi Training Classes?

 Yes.
 It is illegal.

 Can I fly anywhere?

-NO!… and Yes… There are areas of controlled and uncontrolled airspace in Ireland.
-In order to comply with IAA regulations we must have a permit to fly in controlled airspace and this process can take up to 14 days.
-Class G airspace (uncontrolled) and some areas in Class C airspace do not require authorization.
-In short, we can fly almost anywhere but we have to go through the right steps to ensure the public’s safety, and make sure we operate within the law.
-This map http://notaminfo.com/irelandmap is a good indication of airspace.
+NO!… and Yes… There are areas of controlled and uncontrolled airspace in Ireland, most being controlled (Class C) space.
+In order to comply with IAA regulations we must have a permit to fly and this process can take up to three weeks.
+Class G airspace (uncontrolled) does not require a permit and only exist in pockets around the country.
+In short, we can fly nearly anywhere but we have to go through the right steps to ensure the public’s safety, and make sure we operate within the law.

 Why do I care that you have insurance?